 The NHS suggest that everyone, including pregnant women and women who breastfeed, should consider taking a daily vitamin D supplement to counteract not only the lack of sunshine in the UK but also our increasingly indoor lifestyles and processed diets.
 As human breastmilk is known to be a very poor source of vitamin D it is recommended that all breastfed infants receive a supplement with the latest report from the Science Advisory Committee on Nutrition (SACN) recommending that breastfed infants up to 12 months of age should receive a daily supplement containing 8.5 to 10µg of vitamin D (340-400 IU/d).

-Not only does calcium contribute to the formation of healthy bones and teeth it is also responsible for the healthy functioning of the circulatory, muscular and nervous systems.
+Not only does calcium contribute to the formation of healthy bones and teeth.
+This type of mineral is also responsible for the healthy functioning of the circulatory, muscular and nervous systems.
 Good food sources of calcium include low-fat dairy, spinach, calcium fortified orange juice and cereals.

 Calcium is important during breastfeeding as it can affect the mothers bone mass.
 During lactation the growing baby’s increased need for calcium is drawn from the mother’s bones meaning women lose a small percentage of their bone mass, ultimately putting them at greater risk of fractures and osteoporosis in later life.

 During foetal development the foundations for the brain, nervous system and general health are laid.
-Vitamin B12 plays an important role in all these functions as well as in the formation of baby’s red blood cells, therefore a deficiency at this time can have long term consequences.
-For mum, sources of this vitamin include lean meats, poultry, fish and fat-free or low-fat milk.
+Vitamin B12 plays an important role in all these functions as well as in the formation of baby’s red blood cells.
+Therefore a deficiency at this time can have long term consequences.
+For mum, sources of this type of vitamin include lean meats, poultry, fish and fat-free or low-fat milk.

 Human breast milk contains almost exactly the same amount of vitamin B12 as the mother’s blood, so it is important for mum to ensure she not only gets enough of this vital vitamin for herself, but enough for baby too.
 There is significance placed on vegan and vegetarian breastfeeding mothers as plant-based sources of vitamin B12 are poorly absorbed by the body, increasing the likelihood of deficiency.